DutchDevOfficial/MXC_Handbook/MDFiles/AMA/AMA.md

 Stay tuned in for some sneak peeks 📸🧠
 <br><i>Kirill</i>

-### what are the advantages if the team decides to migrate to parachain platform?
-If difficult to switch if it decide would take several months?
+### What are the advantages if the team decides to migrate to parachain platform? if difficult to switch if it decide would take several months?

 Ever since around 3 years ago when MXC started, we started as a parachain.
 So I don’t think migration to the parachain platform is the right word.
 We were always a parachain, before the parachain hype started.
 MXC is one of the most established parachain, because we had 3 years to build this.
 So once Polkadot is more stable, the integration of MXC parachain into Polkadot will be quite seamless.
 The advantage of this would mainly be on the expansion of the MXC ecosystem, and therefore more widespread usage of MXProtocol, meaning more demand for $MXC 🔥🚀